Sesame Balls

 What type of oil can you use to fry sesame balls?

-When frying food, opt for a neutral oil like vegetable or peanut oil.
+When frying food, opt for a neutral oil like avocado, vegetable, or peanut oil.
 It is important to note that canola oil may not be the best choice due to health concerns associated with its consumption for both adults and children.

 How do you air fry sesame balls?